-School Governors form the largest volunteer force in the country and their contribution to schools is invaluable.
+Did you know that school Governors form the largest volunteer force in the country and their contribution to schools is invaluable?

 Please find below a personal statement from each of our Governors, details of their membership and also attendance for all the committees.

 “I am a Governor for our children; for our community; to give something back”

 I believe that any school is only as good as the staff and the volunteers who support them.
 Grendon has a great staff and I am proud to be one of many volunteers helping the school to deliver challenging aspirations for all pupils as part of their Growth Mindset approach.

 “As a parent of children at the school, I see and hear first hand the excellent work of the GUCS team in providing a fantastic learning environment for all pupils.
 I am a governor because I believe I can help to support the school in ensuring that these high standards are maintained and developed.”

 “I am a Governor because after I retired from a long career in business, I wanted to give something back to the community.
 Helping Grendon Underwood Combined School is a perfect opportunity to do this, with the added bonus that my Grandsons are pupils here.”

 “I work in the University sector and I know how important it is that every child has the best possible opportunity to grow to their full potential.
 Grendon School is a truly inspirational place where the positive and supportive ‘growth mindset’ is evident in everything I see.
 It’s an excellent School, but I believe it can become an exemplar in the region.
 I joined the Governing Body because I believe I can help in the next part of the journey.”